thedrjones/mediahub-ssh-addons/README.md

 # mediahub-ssh-addons
 This is a handful of files to add to a Linksys MediaHub Root filesystem to allow access to the device via SSH.
 Includes a static pre-compiled version of [dropbear](https://matt.ucc.asn.au/dropbear/dropbear.html) that is suitable for the device.
 I've made these available should anyone else decide to have a play with their device for education purposes.
 Obviously you should not be using hacked-up devices in production.
 (In fact, given how easy it is to break into, I wouldn't use one in production at all).

+I mainly wanted to do this because I like to keep my NAS devices somewhere out of the way, I don't want to be attempting to use 3 wire serial connections to be able to experiment with my own hardware's operarting systems.

 I've also included my special extra line in http://mediahub/fw/rokko_debug.php that I originally used to start hacking on there as well as a *slightly* improved smb.conf generator which brings my transfers from 7MB/sec to 10MB/sec (your mileage may vary).

 ## SSH Installation